natcap/invest.users-guide/source/en/getting_started.rst

 	- Time required to create data for one model: High.
 5. **Create future scenarios**
 	- Analyzing scenarios is optional, but commonly done.
-	- Scenarios are often based on altering land use/land cover, habitat, or land management maps to reflect the impacts of a proposed intervention, or climate change.
+	- Scenarios are often based on altering land use/land cover, habitat, or land management practices to reflect the impacts of a proposed intervention, or climate change.
 	- Creating scenarios may be very time-consuming if, for example, a stakeholder process is used, or climate modeling is required.
 	- Time required to create scenarios: Medium to High.
 6. **Run the model**